xzzhang2/xzzhang2.github.io/pages/tutorial.md

 ### <a name="talks"></a>1. invited plenary speaker at public research seminars

 - Jun 2026.
-Invited speaker. *TWhy governments are losing the social media disinformation war*.
+Invited speaker. *Why governments are losing the social media disinformation war*.
 School of Public Health, the University of Hong Kong (HKU).
 Hong Kong SAR.

 - Dec 2025.
 Invited speaker. *The future of journalism in the Generative AI era*.
 Peking University HSBC Business School.
 Shenzhen, China.